inspircd/docs/docs/3/modules/websocket.md

  - HTTP 503 &mdash; You do not have [the sha1 module](/3/modules/sha1) loaded.

 If you add an encrypted WebSocket listener you should create a custom SSL profile that has `requestclientcert="no"` set.
 This is required to allow connections to your server using Google Chrome.

+Some reverse proxy providers (e.g. Cloudflare) drop idle WebSocket connections which can cause problems with this module.
+It is recommended that you avoid these providers.